HiPhish/info.vim/README.rst

 .. code-block:: vim

+   " Display all cross references in location list :Follow
    " Follow a named cross-reference
    :Follow Name of the reference

-   " Follow reference under cursor (works for any kind of reference) :Follow
+Use the `K` key in normal mode  to follow the reference under the cursor, works for both menu entries and cross references.

 Navigation